Pablo Reyes Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow the most home runs in baseball (177 total, 1.5 per game).
+- Nationals pitchers combine to surrender the most home runs in baseball (178 total, 1.5 per game).

-- In his most recent outing on Wednesday against the Philadelphia Phillies, the left-hander threw five innings, allowing six earned runs while surrendering seven hits.
+- The left-hander last pitched on Thursday against the Philadelphia Phillies, when he threw five innings, allowing no earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.